myphysicslab/myphysicslab/src/docs/GetNumbers2.md

     simRun.addMemo(memo);
     memo.memorize();

-To memorize the starting initial conditions, we called the `memorize()` function once before starting the simulation.
+To memorize the starting initial conditions, we call the `memorize()` function once before starting the simulation.

 You can modify the `printVar` function to format the numbers however you want.
 For example you can use